inner blog

 Virtual Asset Service Provider or Crypto Asset Service Provider?

-The FATF’s terms virtual asset service provider or VASP are used more commonly outside the European Union (EU), while crypto asset service provider or CASP have been adopted within the EU region.
+The term virtual asset service provider (VASP), defined by the FATF, is more commonly used outside the European Union (EU), while the EU has adopted the term crypto asset service provider (CASP) under MiCA.

 The FATF or MiCA’s Definition?